 Before storing remove any crushed or moldy berries to prevent the rest from spoiling.
 Don't wash berries until right before eating as washing will remove the bloom that protects the berries' skins from degradation.
 Store ripe blueberries in a covered container in the refrigerator where they will keep for up to 3 days.
 If kept out at room temperature for more than a day, the berries may spoil.

 Here is some background on why we recommend refrigerating blueberries.
 Whenever food is stored, four basic factors affect its nutrient composition: exposure to air, exposure to light, exposure to heat, and length of time in storage.
-Vitamin C, vitamin B6, and carotenoids are good examples of nutrients highly susceptible to heat, and for this reason, their loss from food is very likely to be slowed down through refrigeration.
+Vitamin C and carotenoids are good example of heat-susceptible nutrients, and their loss from food is very likely to be slowed down through refrigeration.

-Ripe berries can also be frozen, although this will slightly change their texture and flavor.
-Before freezing, wash, drain and remove any damaged berries.
-To better ensure uniform texture upon thawing, spread the berries out on a cookie sheet or baking pan, place in the freezer until frozen, then put the berries in a plastic bag for storage in the freezer.
+Blueberries can be frozen.
+Before freezing, wash, drain, and remove any damaged berries.
+To better ensure uniform texture upon thawing, spread the berries out on a cookie sheet or baking pan, place in the freezer until frozen, then put the berries in a sealed plastic bag or sealed container for storage in the freezer.
 You can expect to see slight changes in texture and flavor after freezing.